- Data Professor

 Line 16 —

-is used to structure the subsequent lines of code to belong to the code block.st.sidebar.header()
+withis used to structure the subsequent lines of code to belong to the code block.st.sidebar.header()specifies the use of theheader()function to display the heading text1.
+Upload your CSV datain the left panel.Line 17 — The

-specifies the location of the upload box to be in the sidebar (the collapsible left panel).
-The input argumenttype=["csv"]
+st.sidebar.file_uploader()function allows the creation of the upload box.
+It should be noted thatst.sidebarspecifies the location of the upload box to be in the sidebar (the collapsible left panel).
+The input argumenttype=["csv"]found inside thefile_uploader()function specifies that the upload box would only accept thecsvfile type.Line 18 — The

-function to display a link to the example CSV file to be in the left panel.
+st.sidebar.markdown()function specifies the use of themarkdown()function to display a link to the example CSV file to be in the left panel.

 Lines 22–52